Visiting Maui During COVID: What You Need To Know

 WHAT CAN YOU DO TO BE THE KIND OF VISITOR WE WANT TO WELCOME TO MAUI DURING THIS PANDEMIC?

-- Please do your part to help us keep everyone safe.
-We are welcoming you to our home—a bit nervously.
+- Please do your part to help us keep everyone safe, and be polite and respectful.
+We are welcoming you to our home.
+Maui is not an amusement park.
+It is a small island community where people live and work.
 We need to keep our residents and visitor industry workers safe from potential infection and make sure the island continues to be a safe destination for you, our visitors.
 Obey health and safety guidelines.
 Social distance, wash and sanitize your hands.
 That’s our way of life on Maui now.
 We need everyone’s kokua (cooperation) to keep Hawaii safe for all.
 Spread Aloha, Not Germs!

 - WEAR A MASK.
 Have I mentioned that already?
 I cannot overemphasize the importance of wearing a mask on Maui.
 We will be wearing masks to protect you, and we ask the same of you.
 Masks are not optional here.
 We understand that perhaps in your community, masks are not required.
-But they are required here by law.
-If you do not intend to wear a mask in public places, please don’t visit Maui right now.
+But they are required here by law, except when you are outdoors.
+If you do not intend to wear a mask where required in public places, please don’t visit Maui right now.
 Wait until COVID is no longer a threat and masks are no longer required.
 That day will come eventually, and then you can enjoy Maui mask-free!

-- Be patient with us as we reopen.
+- Be patient with us as we navigate through this uncharted territory.
 Rules change.
 Information is constantly being updated.
 New issues and solutions emerge.
 Everything during a global pandemic is fluid and changeable.
-There will be glitches and mistakes, as the pre-travel testing system is fine-tuned.
+There will be inconvenience, glitches, and mistakes.
 We know it’s frustrating.
 We feel the same way.
 Mahalo for your patience.
 It will all work out with time.

 - Be extra sensitive if you are planning to visit the town of Hana during this time.
 As an isolated community with limited medical care, Hana is extremely vulnerable during this pandemic and residents are concerned about new infection being introduced.
 The road to Hana was closed for months during our island’s “lockdown” period, and even those of us who live here on the island (all non-Hana residents) were not allowed to go there.
-Now the road is open, but please be sensitive to the concerns of Hana residents.
+Now the road is open, and it is once again packed with tourist cars.
+Please be sensitive to the concerns of Hana residents.
 Be respectful.
+Be considerate.
 Wear your mask.
-Social distance.
 Keep Hana safe.
 Mahalo for that!

 VISITING MAUI DURING COVID: SHOULD YOU VISIT MAUI RIGHT NOW?

-We know that some people have been anxiously waiting to be able to visit Hawaii, and as of October 15th that is now possible without a quarantine if they follow the requirements for a negative COVID test prior to their flight.
+We know that some people have been anxiously waiting to be able to visit Hawaii, and that is now possible without a quarantine if they follow the testing requirements.
 However, we understand that many people cannot travel right now for various reasons or they simply have no interest in visiting Maui during COVID.
 If you prefer to wait until the world is safer and travel is more convenient, we completely understand and respect that.
 Come when you are ready.
 We want you to feel comfortable and safe when you travel here.

 In spite of the inconvenience created by this global pandemic, we can assure you that you will have a wonderful time on Maui, and there will be many people here working to make sure your visit is extraordinary.
 Maui is a healing place.
 Take a breath, relax, and renew yourself amidst the island’s natural beauty.
 Revisit your favorite Maui beaches, towns, restaurants and shops, and discover some new favorites, too!
 Connect with our land, sea, and native culture.
 The Aloha Spirit is alive and well here on Maui, and we’re ready to welcome you back whenever you’re ready to return.